We've independently reviewed this article to make sure it's as accurate as we can make it.

 Find the Right Flooring For Your Home

-Even though it is true that laminate flooring can handle water on top of it, you still need to clean up the spill quickly.
-Water can migrate, and it might be able to get underneath the flooring if you let it sit there.
-Make sure you use towels and mops to completely remove the moisture.
-Then, if you have any questions or concerns about your floors, you may want to reach out to a professional.
+While it’s true that laminate flooring can handle water on the surface, you still need to clean up the spill quickly.
+Water can seep through, and it might be able to get underneath the flooring if you let it sit there.
+Make sure you use towels and mops to remove the moisture completely.